pypy/pypy/pypy/doc/getting-started-dev.rst

 -------------------------

-The translator is a tool based on the PyPy interpreter which can translate sufficiently static Python programs into low-level code (in particular it can be used to translate the `full Python interpreter`_).
-To be able to use it you need to (if you want to look at the flowgraphs, which you obviously should):
+The translator is a tool based on the PyPy interpreter which can translate sufficiently static RPython programs into low-level code (in particular it can be used to translate the `full Python interpreter`_).
+To be able to experiment with it you need to:

   * Download and install Pygame_.